jjsarton/nins/wniqd/README.txt

 Download nssm-2.15.zip, extract the file and got to the directory nssm-2.15\win32 or  nssm-2.15\win64 according to your system and run:

 nssm.exe install

+This command must be run as administrator, on Windows 7 you should open an administrator command and the run:

+nssm.exe install